-Once they completed field trials and their IP protection efforts, they spent the better part of a year evaluating different commercialization options.
+Once field trials and IP protection effort were completed, they spent the better part of a year evaluating different commercialization options.

-They kept coming back to the same set of challenges.
+The same set of challenges remained.
 Neither company focused on agricultural equipment.
 They lacked experience and relevant contacts in the industry.
-They did not have a Founder-CEO to lead the venture, and were unsure how to find one.
-They had little experience raising capital from angels or institutional investors.
+They did not have a tested Founder-CEO to lead the venture, and were unsure how to find one.
+They had n experience raising capital from angels or institutional investors.

 “We realized the opportunity was bigger than both companies could handle on our own,” said Kobzik.
 “We did not want our lack of experience and resources to stall a promising innovation.

 There was also a concern that if we sold the IP to an equipment manufacturer, the idea might get shelved and never developed.“